stacksjb/GoogleSheets-Webhook-Flowroute/README.md

 Note that SMS comes through in standard format (same fields each time), MMS includes all those plus each attachment or item in an array.

+Keep in mind that in the case of MMS, attachments are forwarded with a link to a temporary S3 bucket.
+This link is non-permanent and expires (usually after ~7 days).

 The latest example includes email notification codes